Your drinking habits will become the focal point of a 3rd offense Michigan DUI case.

 Still, if you say to someone that a person has just been arrested for a 3rd offense felony drunk driving, the instinctive response is that he or she needs help.

-However, I also know that, unless I have input into the matter, the decision about where someone will get that counseling and/or treatment will be made by either the Judge or the probation officer, or some combination of both of them.
+However, we also know that, unless we have direct input into the matter, the decision about where someone will get that counseling and/or treatment will be made by either the Judge or the probation officer, or some combination of both of them.

 It’s also a waste of an opportunity to connect a person with someone that really can help him or her.

 This involves filling out a written questionnaire, the answers to which are numerically scored.
 The total points are compared to a scoring key, and, in general, the higher the score, the worse the problem.

 One of the key questions on every screening instrument is if you’ve ever had a prior DUI, and, if so, how many.
 When a person indicates that he or she has had 2 or more priors, they will automatically test out, just on those answers alone, as having an alcohol problem.

 In other words, in a 3rd offense DUI situation, you start out with a pretty big handicap.

 We have to negate and neutralize that as much as possible.

 also requires that the person meet with a probation officer, whose job is to gather information about him or her, and the case, and, using all of that in conjunction with the person’s score on the screening test, prepare a written sentencing recommendation that is provided to the Judge and used to decide what kind of sentence to impose.